Find Affordable College Courses

 Chester, PA

-Widener University ranked #9 on this year’s Most Popular Mechanical Engineering Master’s Degree Schools in Pennsylvania list.
-Located in the large suburb of Chester, Widener is a private not-for-profit school with a medium-sized student population.
+Widener University came in at #9 in this year’s edition of the Most Popular Mechanical Engineering Master’s Degree Schools in Pennsylvania ranking.
+Located in the suburb of Chester, Widener is a private not-for-profit college with a medium-sized student population.

 #10